m-a-y-a/SBD-DL22-Public/README.md

 2. Unzip/install LaunchPad drivers: available at 'SBD-DL22-Public/Energia_installation'

 ## Step 2.
 Prepare for Program Upload
-To upload program data to the MSP430 on-board the PCB:
+### Now, we will connect a computer to the PCB board and become familiar with the Energia IDE.
 1. Connect the MSP-FET debug probe from a computer, with Energia pre-installed, to the on-board JTAG header.
+2. To open .ino files:
-2. Open the Energia IDE and the .ino file you wish to upload.
+	* Open the Energia IDE.
+Within the IDE, select "Open" and select the relevant .ino file
+3. To upload/run .ino files:
-3. Click Upload (arrow icon, top left).
-This will run the program and display outputs, if any, to the Serial Monitor (magnifying glass icon, top right).
+	* In the IDE, click "Upload" (arrow icon, top left).
+This will run the program and display any program outputs to the "Serial Monitor"
+(magnifying glass icon, top right).

 ## Step 3.
 Upload Program Data